CSYClubIIITK/map/carbon-rs/Readme.md

 carbon-rs has been written by us at CSY-Club IIITK as a showcase virus, to explain the workings of WIN32 API and how exactly a common type of Malware Functions.
 ## Usage/Examples
+DISABLE WINDOWS DEFENDER OR ANY OTHER ANTIVIRUS IN YOUR COMPUTER BEFORE YOU RUN THIS You can trust me/US :))))

 The app takes one argument, time.
 This attribute specifies the amount of time the APP runs.